 INTERMODAL

 Every intermodal move has at least two billing legs: rail and drayage.
 Each carries its own invoices, accessorials, and documentation.
-We run the billing and audit across both legs so nothing falls between them.
+We run both legs for IMCs and intermodal logistics providers, so a charge that belongs on one leg does not quietly disappear into the other.
+Billing, carrier invoice checks, accounts receivable (AR), and compliance all sit on one desk.

 THE INTERMODAL BACK OFFICE